Compute

 OBS Bucket

 OBS bucket to store job logs and checkpoint information.
-If the selected OBS bucket is not authorized, click Authorize.
+If the OBS bucket you selected is unauthorized, click Authorize.

 Save Job Log

-Whether to save the job running logs to OBS.
+Whether job running logs are saved to OBS.
 The logs are saved in the following path: Bucket name/jobs/logs/Directory starting with the job ID.

 CAUTION: